Reasoning over User Preferences: Knowledge Graph-Augmented LLMs for Explainable Conversational Recommendations: Methodology

 \subsubsection{Large Language Model (LLM)}

 The LLM is the main reasoning engine that generates user preferences by synthesizing information from dialogue histories and KG-augmented contexts.
-It captures both the explicit user preferences expressed in the dialogue and the implicit preferences inferred from the KG-augmented context for accurate preference analysis.
+It captures both the explicit user preferences expressed in the dialogue and the implicit preferences inferred from the KG-augmented context for accurate preference reasoning.
 Our framework is compatible with various state-of-the-art LLMs, allowing flexibility in model choice.
-In this paper, we use Llama3.1-8B \cite{dubey_llama3herdmodels_2024} for its natural language understanding and generation capabilities.
-To adapt the chosen LLM efficiently for our task, we employ Low-Rank Adaptation (LoRA) \cite{hu2022lora} for fine-tuning.